Drew Baldridge

-Drew Baldridge (born 1992) is an American country music singer and songwriter.
+Andrew Ray Baldridge (born July 29, 1991) is an American country singer.
 He has issued several independent singles via Cold River Records, and has charted several times on Country Airplay.

 Biography

-Drew Baldridge was born in Patoka, Illinois in 1992.
+Drew Baldridge was born in Patoka, Illinois on July 29, 1991.
 He began performing in local talent contests as a teenager, and moved to Nashville, Tennessee at age 18 to pursue a career in country music.
 Baldridge released a pair of extended plays digitally between 2014 and 2015.
 Later on, he released the single "Dance with Ya", which was officially sent to radio and became his first chart entry on Country Airplay.
 A full studio album, Dirt on Us, came by year's end.
 In promotion of the album, Baldridge toured with Lee Brice and Cole Swindell.

 Baldridge announced a new single, "Guns & Roses", at the end of 2017.
 The song is intended to be the lead single to his second studio album.